These water learning activities are a fun way to work on letter recognition or sight words over the summer!

 If you are practicing letter sounds, this fishing and matching game is perfect.
 Kids can match the letters by sight and sound while using a fishing net to find the right one!

 On warm, sunny days you can take the chalkboard outside.
-This water erasing activity is a simple activity to help practice letter recognition as well as developing pen grasping muscles.
+Thisis a simple activity to help practice letter recognition as well as developing pen grasping muscles.

 If your preschooler loves alphabet hunts, this will be the highlight of summer.
 Take the kids outside for a water sprinkler alphabet hunt and they’ll want to play (and learn) for hours!